daattali/beautiful-jekyll/_drafts/2016-07-15-update-dell-host-to-vsphere-6-using-vum.md

 ![update6-2.jpg]({{site.baseurl}}/img/update6-2.jpg)

-Go to the "Host baseline" tab and create a baseline by click the green plus.
+Go to the "Host baseline" tab and create a baseline by clicking the green plus.

-Check "Host Upgrade" to make it a major upgrade and not a patching.
+Check "Host Upgrade" to make it a major upgrade and not a patching one.

 Enter a name and description that your colleagues can easily understand and click next.

 ![create-baseline.jpg]({{site.baseurl}}/img/create-baseline.jpg)

 Choose the ESXi image that you just uploaded and complete the wizard.

+Now the baseline is created we need to attach it to hosts, clusters or datacenters objects.

 ## Attach the baseline and remediate the host